merlot-education/.github/Docs/DevEnv.md

 For accessing the PostgreSQL database you can use PGAdmin at http://localhost:5050/ with user `admin@admin.admin` and password `admin`.
 In PGAdmin you then need to set up a connection with the host `postgres`, port `5432`, user `postgres` and password `postgres`.

-Finally you can access the Neo4j database at xxx with URL `bolt://localhost:7687`, user `neo4j` and password `neo12345`.
+Finally you can access the Neo4j database at http://localhost:7474/ with URL `bolt://localhost:7687`, user `neo4j` and password `neo12345`.

 ## Development IDE setup